An Open Source Schema Registry with Schema Checks for Federated GraphQL

 - The Studio: It’s going to be here where you’ll spend most of your time, since this is the user-friendly UI that allows you to interact with almost everything else we’ll mention below.
 It contains the Schema Registry we’ll talk about today, and you can perform Schema Checks and Validation here, too.

-- The Router: This component understands the Federation specification, how to bring together subgraphs into the federated graph, and most importantly, knows which subgraphs to route each part of the query to, and how to aggregate the responses from each individual subgraph into a unified response for the client.
+- The Router: This component understands the Federation specification and how to bring together subgraphs into the federated graph.
+For each incoming query it builds a query plan, delegates execution to the relevant subgraphs (including entity resolution across them), and composes the individual responses into a single unified response for the client.

 - The Control Plane: It’s the heart of the entire platform and it communicates with both the Studio and with the CLI (you can think of it as the glue binding everything together).